The Sound of Madness: Reception

 The Sound of Madness received positive reviews.
 Tim Grierson at About.com stated "Though hard rock remains Shinedown's forte, this new record suggests that the band members are more than willing to pursue other sonic territory in order to better express themselves." and referred to "Devour" and the title track as the album's "most explosive" songs.
 The album is referred to as Shinedown's best one by Alternative Addiction, who also called it one of the best albums of 2008.
 Ed Thompson of IGN wrote a positive review, stating that "There really is nothing new or Earth-shatteringly original included here.
 But likewise, there really isn't a weak track on the record."
 However, Stephen Thomas Erlewine of AllMusic gave a mixed review, noting that "Shinedown serve up what they always have: active modern rock embodying the sound of post-grunge in the new millennium without offering much that is memorable, either for better or for worse."

+In 2024, Loudwire staff elected it as the best hard rock album of 2008.